 A fish tank is a great addition to any home, but it requires regular cleaning to keep the fish healthy and the tank looking its best.
-Cleaning fish tank is not difficult, but it does require attention to detail.
+Cleaning a fish tank is not difficult, but it does require attention to detail.

 Both how often you clean and how you clean can have a negative impact on your fish.
 The following steps will help you clean your dirty fish tank quickly and easily.
-Before learning how to clean a fish tank prepare your cleaning tools:
+Before learning how to clean a fish tank, prepare your cleaning tools:

 Cleaning Tools Checklist

-To clean a fish tank, you will need some basic supplies including:
+To clean a fish tank, you will need some basic supplies, including:

 - Hand soap